Plain English Summary

 Chronic pain in patients with a spinal cord injury

 A longitudinal, multiple assessment-point design will be used with spinal cord injured in-patients at the National Spinal Injuries Centre (NSIC), Stoke Mandeville.
-Participants will be asked to complete a set of two pain assessment questionnaires and six psychological assessments at three, six and twelve months after admission to the NSIC and to provide salivary cortisol samples on each occasion.
+Participants will be asked to complete a set of two pain assessment questionnaires and six psychological assessments at 3, 6 and 12 months after admission to the NSIC and to provide salivary cortisol samples on each occasion.
 Additionally, a cross-sectional study, using the same questionnaires and cortisol sampling, will be undertaken with out-patients of the NSIC who have been out of hospital for a minimum of two years.

 The following questionnaires will be used: